-A unique multilingual journey into Brexit and its impact on our personal lives – back to London in July and August!
+A unique (and sold-out!) multilingual journey into Brexit and Europe – back to the UK in July and August!
 Book now for Camden Fringe!

 Julia Messina, Victor Ciri, Dyanne White

 English, italiano, français

 Where and When

 Official debut at Clapham Fringe, London 1 & 2 October 2021

 Half play half documentary, Mrs Green is a unique multilingual journey into the political, economic, social and human implications of Brexit.
 The show aims at exploring this crucial event in recent European history from as objective and neutral a perspective as humanly possible.

 In three languages intertwined (English, français, italiano) but you don’t need to know or speak all of them to follow the story and understand!